lignumsystem/LignumForest/HDF5FILES.md

 	R
 	>source('ResultAnalysis/ExtractXML.R')
+	>setwd('ResultsDir')
 	>ExtractXML('SimulationResults.h5','TreesXML_SimulationResults.h5',c(20,40,60))
 	>

-The example extracts and creates XML tree files for the years 20,40 and 60.
+The example extracts and creates XML tree files for the shortest, median and the longest trees for the years 20,40 and 60.
 See `ExtractXML.R` for details.